This blog may contain affiliate links. Read our disclosure policy for more info.

 7 BEST Treks in Peru

 As for the many different treks on offer in Peru, below is a list that comprises some of the best and most famous with their difficulty, duration, best time of year, and location.
-If you want to go trekking in Peru, you won’t be disappointed with any of these7 treks in Peru!

 1. Inca Trail

-The most popular hike in all of Peru is the Inca Trail.
 The classic trail is either 88 km (55 miles) or 82 km (51 miles) depending on the starting location.
-The trail takes you over 4000m above sea level and the trail rating is moderate.
+The trail takes you over 4000 m (12,123 ft) above sea level and the trail rating is moderate.

-The Inca Trail must be completed on a guided tour.
+For this reason, it is essential to book the Inca Trail at least 8 to 12 months in advance!
 Tours depart and return to Cusco and typically take 3-4 days.

 2. Salkantay Trek

-In fact, the Salkantay Trek was named in the “top 25 hikes in the world” by Geographic Adventure Travel Magazine.
+Like the Inca Trail, the Salkantay Trek begins near Cusco but this route is less popular but still offers breathtaking views.
+In fact, the Salkantay Trek was named in the “Top 25 Hikes in the World” by Geographic Adventure Travel Magazine.

-The hike is 74km done over 4 days (the fifth day at Machu Picchu) and takes you to an altitude of 4580m (15,000ft) above sea level!
+The hike is 74 km (46 mi) done over 4 days (the fifth day at Machu Picchu) and takes you to an altitude of 4580 m (15,000 ft) above sea level!

 3. Santa Cruz

 The Santa Cruz Trek really is a beautiful hike.
-The 4-day 3-night trek takes you to altitudes over 4750m (15,580ft) above sea level so being acclimatized before tackling this hike is very important!
+The 4-day 3-night trek takes you to altitudes over 4,750 m (15,580 ft) above sea level so being acclimatized before tackling this hike is very important!

 The Santa Cruz Trek is one of the most beautiful treks in Peru and should be on your bucket list!
 In fact, it is said that the mountain from the Paramount Pictures logo can be seen on this trail!